 Here you can learn about alcohol and other drug-related health concerns, educational initiatives, environmental strategies plus collaborative efforts between the U-M campus and Ann Arbor community.

-Alcohol and Other Drug Prevention Program: This program works to reduce harmful consequences of alcohol and other drug use, in order to support students in achieving their personal and academic potential.
+Our programs work to reduce harmful consequences of alcohol and other drug use, in order to support students in achieving their personal and academic potential.

-Programs and Services for Alcohol and Other Drugs: U-M students have access to multiple resources on alcohol and other drugs, many of them free.
+U-M students have access to multiple resources on alcohol and other drugs, many of them free.

 - Alcohol e-CHECKUP TO GO (e-CHUG): Students can use this online, personalized, brief screening tool for alcohol